-Rules for Temporary Overnight Shelters
+Rules for Temporary Overnight Shelters During the COVID-19 Pandemic

-Shelter and property cannot be left unattended
+Shelter and property must be small and tidy

 No fires or smoking